Almas00222/CMOS-Circuit-Desgin/Day2/README.md

 <img width="855" height="442" alt="image" src="https://github.com/user-attachments/assets/658d2ba4-4e01-4e20-9a01-e949f3f88cb9" />

-The syntax explains that what will be there on left hand side will be sweeped at every value on right hand side.
-For example here for every value of Vdd, Vin will be sweeped.
+The syntax explains that what will be there on left hand side will be swept at every value on right hand side.
+For example here for every value of Vdd, Vin will be swept.
 The plot we get is quadratic, it is only when Vds=2.5V </br>

 <img width="776" height="641" alt="image" src="https://github.com/user-attachments/assets/fd8321e8-6235-4c84-aa42-411747b0f599" />